tospery/TCACoordinators/README.md

 ## Identifying screens

-In the example given, the `Coordinator.Action`'s router case included an associated value of `IndexedRouterActionOf<Screen>`.
+In the example given, the coordinator's state conformed to `IndexedRouterState` and action to `IndexedRouterAction`.
 That means that screens were identified by their index in the routes array.
 This is safe because the index is stable for standard navigation updates - e.g. pushing and popping do not affect the indexes of existing screens.
 However, if you prefer to use `Identifiable` screens, you can manage the screens as an `IdentifiedArray` instead.
-The `Coordinator.Action`'s router case will then have an associated value of `IdentifiedRouterActionOf<Screen>` instead, and benefit from the same terse API as the example above.
+You can then conform the state to `IdentifiedRouterState` and action to `IdentifiedRouterAction`, and benefit from the same terse API as the example above.
+There are also explicit versions of the APIs available, if you prefer not to conform to any protocols, e.g. if you wish to name properties and cases differently.

 ## Flexible and reusable